Portland Personal Injury Attorney

 However, there are certain factors that may influence the value of your claim.

-- Complex liability: If the court believes you are partially responsible for your accident, your award may be lower due to Oregon’s comparative negligence laws.
+If the court believes you are partially responsible for your accident, your award may be lower due to Oregon’s state comparative negligence laws.
 Cases involving straightforward liability are not likely to be subject to these laws and the settlement will not be reduced.

-What Are Some Common Causes of Personal Injury Accidents?
+What Are Some Common Causes of Personal Injury Claims We Handle?

 Some common causes of personal injury or physical harm caused by another’s carelessness include: